Team and Partnership Network

 Richard Woolhouse

-Richard is the Head of Tax and Fiscal Policy at the Confederation of British Industry (CBI).
+Richard is Chief Economist of the British Bankers Association.
+Before this he was the Head of Tax and Fiscal Policy at the Confederation of British Industry (CBI).
 He has a background as a City Economist (Citi, CSFB) and in consulting (McKinsey) and has worked at HMRC and HMT.
 Richard has a double first class degree from Cambridge University.